ryanmccombe/Curator2Refactor/docs/addASection/2_DynamicSections.md

 ### b.
 How the Editor Provides Section Content
 Now that the editor knows what content we want our section to be provided with, we need to update our section to actually show that content, instead of hardcoding the caption.

 When the editor loads your section, it is provided with an object containing a lot of properties.
+This is the first argument of the function we exported as our component - the standard React `props` convention.

-The current content that the section needs to render is stored in `props.section.currentData`.
+As the component we created is a basic functional component, `props` are passed as the first argument to that function.
+The current content that the section needs to render is stored in that object as `section.currentContent`.

 When the section is first added, that object will have the defaults from the section definition defined earlier, so we would expect that object to have a `caption` property with the value we specified in the previous step

-Lets update our component to destructure `currentContent` off the incoming properties argument (line 5) and then update the `<h1>` to use the caption on that object, instead of what we had previously hardcoded (line 8)
+Lets update our component to destructure `section` off that incoming argument, then further destructure `currentContent` off the section object (line 5).
+We then update the `<h1>` to use the caption on `currentContent`, instead of what we had previously hardcoded (line 8)

 ```js
 // client/SectionTypes/image/component.js